mdrights/LiveSlak/README.txt

 ===== Preface =====

 Welcome to the Slackware Live Edition!
-This is a version of Slackware-current (soon to become 14.2), 64-bit only for now, that can be run from a DVD or a USB stick.
+This is a version of Slackware-current (soon to become 14.2), that can be run from a DVD or a USB stick.
 It is an ISO image meant to be a showcase of what Slackware is about.
 You get the default install, no custom packages or kernel, but with all the power.
 The ISO is created from scratch using a Slackware package mirror, by the "liveslak" scripts.

 Slackware Live Edition does not have to be installed to a computer hard drive.
 You can carry the USB stick version with you in your pocket.
 You'll have a pre-configured Slackware OS up & running in a minute wherever you can get your hands on a computer with a USB port.